-Everyone’s favorite holiday side dish, Sweet Potato Casserole, is a breeze to make in the Crockpot.
+This Crockpot Sweet Potato Casserole is an easy and hands-off way to make your favorite Thanksgiving side dish!
 Sweet and crunchy, topped with pecans and marshmallows, it’s perfect to serve alongside your roasted turkey.

-This classic sweet and savory vegetable side dish is a breeze to make in the Crockpot, and it will free up your oven for the rest of the meal.
-It’s a great alternative to oven baked and so simple to prep.
+- Easy.
+This classic sweet potato casserole is a breeze to make in the Crockpot, and it will free up your oven for the rest of the meal.
+It’s a great alternative to oven-baked and so simple to prep.

 Variations on Slow Cooked Sweet Potato Casserole